Fisheries research processes

 Most fisheries research that we contract is fully contestable.
 We award project contracts by following a competitive tendering process.

 Evaluations and negotiations start after a tender round closes, and may overlap with the periods in which tenders are invited.
-MPI's cost recovery obligations mean that we need to consult with commercial organisations on a project if:
+Our cost recovery obligations mean that we need to consult with commercial organisations on a project if:

 - objectives are added to or removed from a project